sortarad/gg-image-5000/README.md

 convert.bat sunflower.jpg sunflower-160x144.gg
 ```

-The batch file will call magick.exe with the appropriate parameters to convert the image to a smaller image that can be used to display on the Gamegear.
+The batch file will call magick.exe with the appropriate parameters to convert the image to a smaller image that can be used to display on the Game Gear.
 The tool buildggimg.exe will patch the image into a base gg file called testpatterncb.gg and produce a resulting patched file called sunflower-160x144.gg that can be opened in the emulator to display.

 ## Source codes